raseribanez/Antenna-Length-Calculator/README.md

 ====================================================================================
 Written By Ben Woodfield (raserppsprograms@gmail.com)
 =====================================================
+Coming Soon (In progress - All in One Antenna Calculator - so not in seperate programs)

 Requirements to Run: Python 2.7 (see end for Python 3)

 Designed to be a simple tool for general antenna design across a wide range of frequencies.